instructor-ai/instructor/docs/blog/posts/caching.md

     )
 ```

+1. We only want to cache functions that return a Pydantic model to simplify serialization and deserialization logic
+2. We use functool's `_make_key` to generate a unique key based on the function's name and arguments.
+This is important because we want to cache the result of each function call separately.
+3. We use Pydantic's `model_validate_json` to deserialize the cached result into a Pydantic model.
+4. We use `inspect.signature` to get the function's return type annotation, which we use to validate the cached result.

 **Benefits**: Reduces computation time for heavy data processing, provides disk-based caching for persistence.

 ## 2. Redis Caching Decorator for Distributed Systems

+??? note "Copy Caching Code"

+    We'll be using the same `instructor_cache` decorator for both `diskcache` and `redis` caching.
+You can copy the code below and use it for both examples.

+    ```python
+    import functools
+    import inspect
+    import redis

+    cache = redis.Redis("localhost")

+    def instructor_cache(func):
+        """Cache a function that returns a Pydantic model""" return_type = inspect.signature(func).return_annotation
+        if not issubclass(return_type, BaseModel):
+            raise ValueError("The return type must be a Pydantic model")

+        @functools.wraps(func)
+        def wrapper(*args, **kwargs):
+            key = f"{func.__name__}-{functools._make_key(args, kwargs, typed=False)}"
+            # Check if the result is already cached
+            if (cached := cache.get(key)) is not None:
+                # Deserialize from JSON based on the return type
+                return return_type.model_validate_json(cached)

+            # Call the function and cache its result
+            result = func(*args, **kwargs)
+            serialized_result = result.model_dump_json()
+            cache.set(key, serialized_result)

+            return result

+        return wrapper
+    ```

+    Remember that you can change this code to support non-Pydantic models, or to use a different caching backend.
+More over, don't forget that this cache does not invalidate when the model changes, so you might want to encode the `Model.model_json_schema()` as part of the key.

 **When to Use**: Recommended for distributed systems where multiple processes need to access the cached data, or for applications requiring fast read/write access and handling complex data structures.